PurdueECE264/2018SpringProblems/HW05/README.md

 	5. See expected/sortbyage.txt or expected/sortbyname.txt for the format you have to use in `fprintf()`.
 4. `main()` - In this exercise, you will learn to use `argc` and `argv`.
 Here are the specifications.
 	1. argc: If argc is not 4, you should return `EXIT_FAILURE` and print "Wrong arguments\n".
-	2. argv[1]: name of the input file. i.e., database.txt
+	2. argv[1]: name of the database. i.e., database.txt.
 	3. argv[2]: should be either "-a", or "-n".
-		When argv[2] is "-a", you should sort the database by age in ascending order and print the database and return `EXIT_SUCCESS`.
+		When argv[2] is "-a", you should sort the database by age in ascending order and write the database to a file and return `EXIT_SUCCESS`.
-		When argv[2] is "-n", you should sort the database by name in descending order and print the dataabse and return `EXIT_SUCCESS`.
+		When argv[2] is "-n", you should sort the database by name in descending order and write the dataabse to a file and return `EXIT_SUCCESS`.
 		For example, Student "Allen" should come after "Bob".
 	  	If argv[2] is neither "-a" nor "-s", you should print "Wrong arguments\n" and return `EXIT_FAILURE`.
 	4. argv[3]: This is the output filename.
 You should write the output of database into this file.